-- Certified transcripts of all previous post-secondary study, submitted in sealed envelopes.
-If an institution will not give transcripts to the student, the applicant should ask the institution to send the transcripts directly to the Department. - 2.
+- 1. Scanned copies of transcripts from all previous post-secondary study. - 2.
 A statement (three pages maximum) of proposed study: This must include a statement indicating a possible thesis subject and knowledge of languages, a brief summary of theoretical and methodological training and interests, and an indication of potential committee members, as well as an indication of why the Department is a suitable place for graduate study in the intended area. - 3.
 A brief academic CV, with details of education, awards, and other information of academic interest. - 4.
 All doctoral applicants are also requested to submit a brief writing sample of between 20-40 pages. - 5.
 Three reference letters.

-Students currently enrolled in the M.A. program of the Department who wish to apply for admission to the Ph.D. program must apply like all other students but are not required to submit transcripts.
+Students currently enrolled in the M.A. program of the Department who wish to apply for admission to the Ph.D. program must apply like all other.

 Students in graduate programs in other universities who wish to study in the Department may apply through the Ontario Visiting Graduate Student program.

 Such applications must be accompanied by a supporting letter from the graduate department in the University in which the student is enrolled.

-Please note that it is the student's responsibility to assemble all application materials and ensure that they arrive at the Department by the applications deadline.
+Please note that it is the student's responsibility to ensure that the application is completed by the Department deadline.